pabloclarkd/web/content/project/educacion-pandemia/index.md

 #### Project Description

 During the pandemic, around 84% of students around the globe stopped going to in-person classes and received schooling at home for periods which in some countries extended to over two years.
 Available evidence on learning achievements during the pandemic indicates most students have not learned as much as they should have and drop-rates have increased across the board.
-However, policies meant to address these effects have been hampered by the lack of measurements of the extent and distribution of the impact of the pandemic on education.
+However, policies meant to address these effects have been hampered by the lack of measurements of the depth of the impact of the pandemic on education.

 ##### Report 1: Education in the Pandemic: the Risks of Distance Learning.